The coronavirus has had a worldwide impact on the hospitality and events industries, causing event planners to cancel and postpone events worldwide.

 When asked what planners are planning or implementing in place of live events in the short term, the answers mostly involved online solutions: webinars, virtual events, virtual meetings, virtual happy hours or networking parties, online office hours, online conferences, and livestreaming on social media platforms.
 For planners in communities that have less stringent social distancing regulations, they are installing hand sanitizer stations, requiring staff to wear masks and gloves,

 As planners start to work on their future events, they’re looking for specific information and practices from venues.
 This includes:

 - Cleaning and safety protocols, 53.7%

 - Specials and incentives for booking events, 36.8%

 - Video conferencing capabilities, 36.8%

 - Deadlines for event setups, equipment needs, meal counts, etc. 15.8%

 The hospitality and events industry is preparing to get back to business, as some cities and states discuss plans for reopening.
 Restaurants and venues have several resources, such as the National Restaurant Association’s reopening guide, and federal guidelines for businesses that are located in areas that are lifting restrictions.

-Tripleseat has been creating new content and resources for event professionals as they work to drive business during and after the Coronavirus.
+Tripleseat has been creating new content and resources for event professionals as they work to drive business during and after lockdown.
 Find the latest content on Tripleseat’s blog; Two Chicks, Three Seats podcast; social media; Facebook group; and Zoom Social Hour roundtables.